 Even just glancing at the ruins of Kimball Castle in Gilford, it is easy to see how it could be considered to be one of the most haunted locations in New Hampshire.

-Even before you step inside it just has a creepy aura surrounding it that is apparent immediately on first sight!
+Even before you step inside it just has a creepy aura surrounding it that is apparent immediately at first sight!

-Some of the unexplained phenomena that has been reported at Kimball Castle includes loud unexplained noises, lights turning on and off by themselves and a couple of antique clocks which were long since dead that have suddenly decided to start working again.
+Some of the unexplained phenomena that has been reported at Kimball Castle include loud unexplained noises, lights turning on and off by themselves, and a couple of antique clocks that were long since dead that have suddenly decided to start working again.

 The presence in the castle is decidedly unwelcoming and it is apparent that someone or something wants to be left alone there!